-The role of the Practical Examiner is conducted by a teacher within your centre.
+The role of the Practical Examiner is conducted either by a teacher within your centre (non-Ministry centres only) or by a visiting examiner (Ministry centres only).
 Guidelines and training materials are available in the Practical Test Handbook.

 6.2 Practical Test administration